runlochlomond/runlochlomond/about/index.md

 WDLT is a charitable trust that has the responsibility to deliver leisure and sport services on behalf of West Dunbartonshire Council.
 Our Sports Development team has organised and delivered the Children’s Fun run for the last nineteen years with over six hundred children and their parents and grandparents enjoying running the route and finishing through the 10K inflatable gantry.

-# Polaroid Eyewear 10K– a great running tradition

-The Polaroid Eyewear 10K Series had grown since its first race in 1987 with around 100 runners, to up to 1,000 runners taking part in each race.
-Following the decision to close Polaroid Eyewear, West Dunbartonshire Leisure Trust stepped in to lead on the delivery of our Vale of Leven 10K.
-The race is about participation – recreational and competitive runners enjoying a well organised and friendly event.

 ## History and Background

 Vale of Leven winners over the years have included John Hanratty 1987, Peter Fleming 1990, Nat Muir 1991, Chris Robison 1993/94, Keith Anderson 1997/98, Kenyans Benson Masya 1999 & Stephen Ariga 2001.
 In 2000 local athlete Glen Stewart took the honours.